remove 'sp' if it matches at the start of the input string

-Python supports a lot of string methods that reduces the need for regular expressions.
-The removeprefix() and removesuffix() string methods were added in Python 3.9 version.
+Python supports plenty of string methods that reduces the need for regular expressions.
+The removeprefix() and removesuffix() string methods were added in the Python 3.9 version.
 See PEP 616 for more details.

-These methods will help you delete an exact substring from the start and end of the input string respectively.
+These methods help to delete an exact substring from the start and end of the input string respectively.
 Here are some examples:

 # remove 'sp' if it matches at the start of the input string